Welcome to the PharmD Program

 We’re excited that you’ll be joining us soon.
 There are some important steps to prepare for your time at MCPHS, detailed below.
 We will continue to post specific information on this page, so be sure to check back often.

 White coats and name tags will be ordered for each student by the department.
 White coat sizes should be based on blazers or jackets that you wear over other clothing.
-Students starting the program in fall 2023 should complete the white coat order form no later than July 24.
+Students starting the program in fall 2024 will receive the white coat order form in the summer.
 For questions, contact Holly Baker at email@example.com.

 MCPHS has established technology guidelines for all new students.

 The Accelerated PharmD program uses electronic testing (ExamSoft/Examplify) for assessments in all courses.
 All students are required to:

 - Have a laptop (Mac or PC) which meets the minimum specifications linked below.
 Download Examsoft/Examplify onto this primary device and bring it to the classroom for all required assessments/exams.
 When referring to the minimum specifications, take note of information pertaining to ExamID and ExamMonitor which require your electronic device to be equipped with a webcam and microphone.

 - Attach a well-fitting privacy screen or privacy filter to the primary device during assessments.

 - Have access to a secondary device (such as a smartphone) that is capable of joining a session via a virtual platform application (typically Zoom) and equipped with a webcam and microphone.